 Ethical Views: Swim With Humpback Whales in Tonga

 I guess there is always that part of us that wonders – do we disturb the whales?
 Does it bother them to have as around?
-The Tongan government put some regulations in place in order to minimise the impact those tours might have.
+The Tongan government put some regulations in place to minimize the impact those tours might have.

 As Vava’u has a high concentration of tour operators, you might be better off going to Tongatapu, where there are less and therefore

 As I cannot speak for every tour operator, I can say that our guide from Deep Blue Diving made sure we wouldn’t come too close or swim on top of the whales.
-For instance, he instructed us to calmly, paddle sidewards in order to not cause excessive movement.
-Furthermore, guests are supposed to stay at least five metres away from the whales and it goes without saying that you should not touch them.
+For instance, he instructed us to calmly, paddle sidewards to not cause excessive movement.
+Furthermore, guests are supposed to stay at least five meters away from the whales and you should not touch them.

-If you have been swimming with Whale Sharks in places like Cebu, Phillippines you know that there are multiple boats swirling around, and it’s overcrowded with people.
+If you have been swimming with Whale Sharks in places like Cebu, Phillippines you know that multiple boats are swirling around, and it’s overcrowded with people.
 In Tonga, it is not like that at all!

 In Tongatapu at least, there were no two boats on the same spot swimming with the whales.
 However, they kept in contact with other boats but would leave the site so another operator could try and spot the same whales.